 The Library now has hundreds of toy train advertisements dating back to the late 19th Century.
-These ads appeared in magazines such as Youth's Companion, Child Life, Popular Mechanics, Ladies Home Journal and many other magazines.
+These ads appeared in magazines such as Youth's Companion, Child Life, Popular Mechanics, Ladies Home Journal and many other magazines and Sunday comics.
 Included are ads by Lionel, Ives, American Flyer as well as lesser known manufacturers such as Dayton Dinky, Delker and Dorfan.
 They are a terrific resource for researchers in toy train history.

 Over the years toy trains were used by companies in special promotional offers to sell their products.
 In 1948 Kellogg's printed streamliner train cutouts on the bottom of its variety pack cereal boxes.
 In 1954, local super markets promoted a coloring contest.
 Kids who entered the competition could win a Lionel train set or an American Flyer Erector set.
 For five proof of purchase seals and $14.95 Tropicana Orange Juice Company would send an HO scale Tropicana Express train set to a lucky boy or girl.

 Our Oral History Project captures the recollections of TCA members about the hobby and experiences in the organization.
 It has resulted in hundreds of hours of conversation, including many fascinating stories.

 More than 50 interviews have been recorded and transcribed.
 Members can visit the library to listen to the interviews or order a transcript by mail.